 There are many potential causes for hematemesis.
 The most common causes are usually diseases or disorders of the upper gastrointestinal tract, although in some cases, clotting disorders (coagulopathies) may result in bleeding even though the gastrointestinal tract is essentially healthy.

-Coagulopathies or bleeding disorders should be considered, especially if there is evidence of bleeding from other body sites as well.
+- Coagulopathies or bleeding disorders should be considered, especially if there is evidence of bleeding from other body sites as well.
 Bleeding disorders are uncommon in the cat, but may arise with exposure to warfarin rodenticides, or the ingestion of rodents poisoned by these agents.

-Gastrointestinal ulcerations or erosions are one of the more common causes of hematemesis.
+- Gastrointestinal ulcerations or erosions are one of the more common causes of hematemesis.
 These ulcers can occur with many different disorders, such as:

-Gastrointestinal foreign bodies (especially in hunting cats who eat bones) or tumors of the esophagus, stomach, upper small intestine
+- Gastrointestinal foreign bodies (especially in hunting cats who eat bones) or tumors of the esophagus, stomach, upper small intestine

-Infiltrative diseases of the wall of the stomach or upper intestines, such as inflammatory bowel disease
+- Infiltrative diseases of the wall of the stomach or upper intestines, such as inflammatory bowel disease

-Chronic inflammation of the esophagus, especially with regurgitation of acidic stomach contents
+- Chronic inflammation of the esophagus, especially with regurgitation of acidic stomach contents

-Chronic inflammation and infection of the stomach
+- Chronic inflammation and infection of the stomach

-Metabolic diseases, such as kidney failure and chronic liver disease
+- Metabolic diseases, such as kidney failure and chronic liver disease

-Administration of drugs that affect the lining of the stomach, including aspirin and corticosteroids
+- Administration of drugs that affect the lining of the stomach, including aspirin and corticosteroids

-Perioperative hemorrhage (bleeding associated with surgical procedures) following surgery on the stomach or intestines
+- Perioperative hemorrhage (bleeding associated with surgical procedures) following surgery on the stomach or intestines

-Overproduction of stomach acid due to certain tumors (rare in the cat)
+- Overproduction of stomach acid due to certain tumors (rare in the cat)

-Heavy metal intoxication with arsenic, lead and zinc (uncommon causes of hematemesis)
+- Heavy metal intoxication with arsenic, lead and zinc (uncommon causes of hematemesis)

-Following septic shock (shock due to an overwhelming bacterial infection)
+- Following septic shock (shock due to an overwhelming bacterial infection)

 Obtaining a complete medical history and performing a thorough physical examination are necessary in order to create an appropriate diagnostic plan for the patient with hematemesis.
 A history of recent toxin exposure or administration of certain medications may be of paramount importance.
 Your veterinarian may also recommend the following tests:

-A complete blood count (CBC) evaluates the presence of infection, inflammation, and anemia.
+- A complete blood count (CBC) evaluates the presence of infection, inflammation, and anemia.

-A biochemical profile helps rule out metabolic causes of hematemesis.
+- A biochemical profile helps rule out metabolic causes of hematemesis.
 It assesses the status of the kidneys, liver, electrolytes, blood proteins, and blood sugar.

-A urinalysis helps evaluate the kidneys and the hydration status of the patient.
+- A urinalysis helps evaluate the kidneys and the hydration status of the patient.
 Additionally, the presence of blood in the urine may help support a diagnosis of a coagulopathy.

-A coagulation profile is performed on many patients with hematemesis.
+- A coagulation profile is performed on many patients with hematemesis.
 Such a profile generally includes various clotting tests and a platelet count.

-Abdominal radiographs (X-rays) evaluate the abdominal organs, and may detect the presence of a foreign body (such as bones), tumor, or chips containing lead.
+- Abdominal radiographs (X-rays) evaluate the abdominal organs, and may detect the presence of a foreign body (such as bones), tumor, or chips containing lead.

-Thoracic radiographs evaluate for the presence of fluid or blood in the lungs or chest cavity, the spread of cancer (metastasis), and the presence of esophageal diseases.
+- Thoracic radiographs evaluate for the presence of fluid or blood in the lungs or chest cavity, the spread of cancer (metastasis), and the presence of esophageal diseases.

-Multiple fecal examinations for parasites and occult blood are important screening tests.
+- Multiple fecal examinations for parasites and occult blood are important screening tests.
 Parasites are more likely a cause of hematemesis in the young puppy or kitten than in the adult dog or cat.

 Your veterinarian may recommend additional tests to ensure optimal medical care.
 These are selected on a case-by-case basis:

-Bile acids to evaluate liver function
+- Bile acids to evaluate liver function

-Measurement of blood lead level
+- Measurement of blood lead level

-Measurement of fasting serum gastrin level, the hormone responsible for increasing gastric acid production
+- Measurement of fasting serum gastrin level, the hormone responsible for increasing gastric acid production

-An abdominal ultrasound to evaluate the size, shape and texture of abdominal organs and help assess for the presence of tumors
+- An abdominal ultrasound to evaluate the size, shape and texture of abdominal organs and help assess for the presence of tumors

-An upper gastrointestinal (GI) barium series
+- An upper gastrointestinal (GI) barium series

-Upper GI endoscopy, which involves passing a flexible viewing scope into the esophagus, stomach and duodenum
+- Upper GI endoscopy, which involves passing a flexible viewing scope into the esophagus, stomach and duodenum

-An exploratory laparotomy, especially if the cause of the hematemesis remains elusive
+- An exploratory laparotomy, especially if the cause of the hematemesis remains elusive

 Treatment of severe clinical signs is necessary while diagnostic testing is underway.
 The following nonspecific (symptomatic) treatments may be applicable to some pets with hematemesis.
 These treatments may reduce the severity of symptoms or provide temporary relief.
 Nonspecific therapy is not a substitute for definitive treatment of the underlying disease responsible for your pet’s condition.

-Withholding food and water for 12 – 36 hours allows the GI tract to rest and is important when treating the patient with hematemesis.
+- Withholding food and water for 12 – 36 hours allows the GI tract to rest and is important when treating the patient with hematemesis.
 Complete dietary restriction allows the lining of the GI tract to heal.
 Gradual reintroduction of small amounts of bland food is instituted after the fast.
 Once all vomiting and hematemesis have resolved, the original diet may be slowly reintroduced.
 If at any point clinical signs recur, discontinue all oral food and water and contact your veterinarian.

-Fluid and electrolyte therapy may be necessary and is directed toward correcting dehydration, acid-base, and electrolyte abnormalities.
+- Fluid and electrolyte therapy may be necessary and is directed toward correcting dehydration, acid-base, and electrolyte abnormalities.
 Occasionally, subcutaneous (under the skin) administration may be adequate, and may be performed on an outpatient basis.
 In more severe cases, intravenous administration is indicated and necessitates hospitalization.

-Blood transfusions may be indicated if your pet is anemic from continued blood loss and hematemesis.
+- Blood transfusions may be indicated if your pet is anemic from continued blood loss and hematemesis.

-Drugs that stop vomiting (antiemetic) are used with caution.
+- Drugs that stop vomiting (antiemetic) are used with caution.
 It is best to identify and treat the underlying cause of hematemesis, although in selected cases these medications may be recommended.

-Drugs that decrease or inhibit acid production by the stomach such as Tagamet® (cimetidine) and Zantac® (ranitidine), may encourage and expedite the resolution of hematemesis, especially if it is related to gastrointestinal ulcers.
+- Drugs that decrease or inhibit acid production by the stomach such as Tagamet® (cimetidine) and Zantac® (ranitidine), may encourage and expedite the resolution of hematemesis, especially if it is related to gastrointestinal ulcers.

-Medications that protect or sooth the lining of the esophagus, such as sucralfate (Carafate®) may be helpful.
+- Medications that protect or sooth the lining of the esophagus, such as sucralfate (Carafate®) may be helpful.

-Antibiotics are given for bacterial infections.
+- Antibiotics are given for bacterial infections.

-In some cases, surgical intervention is recommended, especially in those cases where hemorrhage is uncontrolled, a foreign body must be removed, or a bleeding tumor is present.
+- In some cases, surgical intervention is recommended, especially in those cases where hemorrhage is uncontrolled, a foreign body must be removed, or a bleeding tumor is present.

-Follow-up Care for Cats that Vomit Blood
+Follow-Up Care for Cats Who Vomit Blood